Clonners/quai-cli-wallet/README.md

 ```bash
 quai-cli-wallet import
 ```
-Import a wallet from an existing 12-word recovery phrase.
+Import a wallet from an existing recovery phrase (12 or 24 words supported).

 #### Delete wallet
 ```bash